 Exact Path is a personalized learning tool we utilize for all 7th and 8th graders which establishes an independent learning path for students based on diagnostic assessment data.
 This personalized path helps to remediate any skill deficits, and enrich and accelerate students as needed.
 Think link and directions for logging in can be found below.

 Account Login: LAKLND

 Username: School Email

 Password: School Password

-Study Island: Grades 9-12 Algebra, Biology, and English II
+Study Island: Grades 7&8 Science, and Grades 9-12 Algebra, Biology, and English II

 Study Island is an online resource that helps students master state-specific grade level standards.
 Teachers can choose to assign content to students that aligns with current instruction, or students may also independently review or preview content of their choosing.